 When you go to pick up your prescriptions, your pharmacist may also provide you with a medication guide, which can work as an added layer of security.
 You can learn a lot about what you’re taking just by reading the fine print.
 You can also talk to your pharmacist.
 More often than not, they’ll be prepared to walk you through any questions you might have about the medications you’ve been prescribed.

 Your doctor may also want to administer blood tests to ensure that you’re taking a safe and effective dose of your medication, so be sure to stay up to date on those tests.

 The Bottom Line

 Ultimately, it’s your health care provider’s responsibility to reduce the likelihood of you having an ADE.
-But you can also avoid ADEs by asking the right questions of your clinician or pharmacist when you’re prescribed a medication; and being a vigilant, proactive patient or advocate who takes an attentive role in medication management.
+But now that you know what are ADEs, you can also avoid ADEs by asking the right questions of your clinician or pharmacist when you’re prescribed a medication; and being a vigilant, proactive patient or advocate who takes an attentive role in medication management.